 Q. Are there any discounted registrations available?

 Yes, for select groups.
-For K-12 educators there is the "K-12 Educators Weekend Pass" which is free registration, with a valid K-12 school ID, for educators attending Saturday and Sunday of the convention only.
+For K-12 educators there is the "K-12 Educators Pass" which is free registration, with a valid K-12 school ID.
 Membership must be current through December 1, 20210 and registration must be done onsite at the NCA Registration Area, please note that Registration is not open on Sunday.
 Discounted registration is also available for current students, faculty or administrators at institutions located outside the U.S.

 Q. How do I register for Short Courses or Preconferences?